 We’re going to take a closer look at some of the most common fungal infections, in order to give you a clearer understanding of how to recognise and treat these conditions in the best way.

 Thrush is usually harmless but can be uncomfortable and resilient.
-Symptoms include white discharge from the genitalia, irritation and itchiness, burning and stinging when having sex or using the toilet.
+Symptoms of thrush include:

 Like most fungal infections, thrush is best treated with effective antifungal medication.
 This can be an oral tablet, a tablet inserted into the vagina or a cream to relieve irritation.
 Recurring thrush may be caused by a wider issue, and advice should be sought from your GP.

 Between 15-25% of people are likely to experience athlete’s foot at any one time.
 As the name suggests, the infection affects feet, usually appearing between the toes but also on the soles or side of the feet.
 If left untreated, it can spread and lead to fungal nail infections.

 Athlete’s foot can cause raw, tender, flaking or split skin.
 It can also cause fluid-filled blisters to appear.
 The condition can be treated with creams, sprays and powders.
 You can also help to prevent it occurring by drying your feet after you wash them, wearing clean socks every day and avoiding walking around barefoot – particularly in public changing rooms and showers.

 Ringworm is often the name given to a generic fungal infection, as it occurs when the tinea corporis fungus infects the skin.
 When it occurs in the feet, it can cause athlete’s foot; when it occurs in the groin, it can cause another infection called jock itch.
 It is also common on the scalp or the beard.